Loading…

 Who can give gift funds for an FHA loan?

-FHA limits who can be the source of a gift to people and organizations with a genuine relationship to you -- never anyone who profits from the sale.
-HUD Handbook 4000.1 spells out the eligible sources, and the list is broader than most buyers assume.
+FHA limits who can be the source of a gift to people and organizations with a genuine relationship to you — never anyone who profits from the sale.
+HUD Handbook 4000.1 — whose most recent update is dated November 26, 2025 — spells out the eligible sources, and the list is broader than most buyers assume.
+(The summary below paraphrases the handbook's donor and documentation guidance rather than quoting it; confirm the exact current wording with your loan officer against the handbook itself.)

 Acceptable FHA gift donors are: